-The STAP elements would be located at sidewalk areas within the City.
+The STAP elements and future advertising displays would be located at sidewalk areas within the City.
 This section describes the environmental setting or conditions related to traffic and transportation in the project vicinity, which represents the baseline required to evaluate the project's impacts.